ADScanPro/photon5-nessus-audit/README.md

 - PHTN-50-000182 -> /proc/sys/crypto/fips_enabled = 1 (FILE_CONTENT_CHECK)

 ## Notes
-- Some checks are marked optional because only one time service is typically in use.
+- Some checks are environment-dependent (e.g., only one time service is typically in use, and container hosts may differ).
+This audit file does not use the non-standard 'optional' attribute for broader parser compatibility.
+If a check does not apply to your environment, adjust or comment it out accordingly.
 - The SSHD crypto checks (Ciphers/MACs) enforce that only approved algorithms are present.
 The command outputs are matched against an allow-list regex.
 - If you need to adapt values (e.g., different grace times or cipher suites), modify the corresponding `expect` lines in the `.audit` file.